What has inspired you to stay at Bernstein for as long as you have?

 What is the most fulfilling aspect of being an advisor to your clients?

-The most gratifying part of my job is seeing clients empowered enough to execute their custom financial plans.
-It’s an amazing, hard-to-describe feeling to be a part of your clients’ success.
-Success is uniquely determined by each client and may include gifting money to children or various charities, selling a business or aligning investments with your social beliefs.
-Whatever the circumstance or financial goal may be, I thoroughly enjoy every element of helping clients create the best plan for it.
-While I certainly enjoy giving financial, numbers-driven advice, I’m always thrilled when a client comes to me for guidance that has nothing to do with money.
-This could be helping their child find an internship, recommending a great restaurant or just talking sports.
-Being that trusted person who they feel they can tell anything to is a great honor, too.
+The most gratifying part of my job is seeing clients empowered to execute their custom financial plans.
+It’s an amazing, hard to describe feeling to be a part of your clients’ success.
+That success is uniquely determined by each client and may include gifting money to charities, selling a business or aligning investments with your social beliefs.
+Whatever the goal may be, I thoroughly enjoy every element of helping clients create the best plan.
+While I certainly enjoy giving financial advice, I’m also thrilled when a client comes to me for guidance that has nothing to do with money.
+Being that trusted person who they feel they can tell anything to is a great honor.

-If you didn’t work for Bernstein, what else would you be doing?
+If you didn’t work at Bernstein, what else would you be doing?

-For ten years, I coached baseball on nights and weekends and loved it.
-I am a huge sports fan and highly competitive, so coaching was a perfect complement to my wealth management career.
-The skills I learned playing sports growing up, like discipline, teamwork and determination, also made me a better wealth manager.
-Having the opportunity to inspire the next generation was rewarding as was the ability to bring my childhood full circle.
-I was fortunate to have great coaches growing up and wanted to inject the same confidence into the amazing people and players I met, as my coaches did for me.
+I coached baseball nights and weekends for ten years and loved it.
+I am a huge sports fan and highly competitive, so coaching perfectly complements my wealth management career.
+The skills I learned playing sports growing up, such as discipline, teamwork and determination, also made me a better wealth manager.
+I was fortunate to have great coaches growing up.
+And I want to inject confidence into the amazing people I meet as my coaches did for me.
 Yet, while my initial intention was to positively impact the players, I never imagined the impact they would have on me!
-I was particularly inspired by one young man who rode the bus for three hours each morning to get to the baseball camp that started at 8 AM.
-He’d paid for the camp with his own money, and I was deeply touched by his commitment, grit and industriousness.
+I have been particularly inspired by one young man who rode the bus for three hours each morning to get to baseball camp.
+I’ve been deeply touched by his commitment, grit and industriousness.